Vandborg/SWRevealViewController-XamarinBinding/README.md

+## Since I do not have a Xamarin License anymore the project have been discontinued.
+Feel free to takeover the project if you want. :)

 SWRevealViewController-XamarinBinding
 =====================================
 A UIViewController subclass for revealing a rear (left and/or right) view controller behind a front controller, inspired by the Facebook app, done right!